 Plan ahead and soak the beans for at least 4-6 hours before cooking.
 While an Instant Pot can cook rajma from dried, I find the quality of the softness and doneness in the rajma is not the same as pre-soaked and then cooked.

 Season the cooking water before cooking the rajma and add aromatics such as cloves and cinnamon.
-This will inject the beans with a ton of flavour!
+This will inject the beans with a ton of flavor!

 The bean to water ratio is 1 to 4.
-Reserve the cooking water for the rajma, it contains a lot of flavour and provides the classic colour we all love in rajma masala.
+Reserve the cooking water for the rajma, it contains a lot of flavor and provides the classic color we all love in rajma masala.

-Topping the dish with ghee is a must in any North Indian household - try and find Amul Desi Ghee, I find this variety to be the most flavourful brand of packaged ghee.
+Topping the dish with ghee is a must in any North Indian household - try and find Amul Desi Ghee, I find this variety to be the most flavorful brand of packaged ghee.

 This is what you’re going to need: